Medical Receptionist Resume Examples

 Front Desk Medical Assistant

-- Certified Medical Assistant (CMA) with 4+ years of experience
+- CMA certified with 4+ years of front-desk and clinical experience

 Senior Medical Receptionist